 Detailed description and criteria

 These awards are open to any Fintech Startup, Hub, Incubator/Accelerator or Venture Capital firm operating in Australia.
-FinTech Australia uses EY’s “C.L.A.S.S.I.C.” framework to define a Fintech Startup – for more information see the EY FinTech Australia Census.
+FinTech Australia uses EY’s definition of a Fintech Startup (EY & Fintech Australia Census 2020) – Organisations combining innovative business models and technology to enable, enhance and disrupt financial services.